Chand Sultan

-Chand Sultan (1706-1739) was a Muslim king of Nagpur.
+Maharaja Chand Sultan Shah (reigned 1706–1739) was a Gond king of Nagpur.
 He was the eldest son and successor of Bakht Buland Shah of Deogarh.
 He ascended the throne of Deogarh in 1706 and shifted his capital from Deogarh to Nagpur.
-He carried out further reforms in his kingdom and planned layout of the new city of Nagpur and under him, the kingdom prospered.
+He carried out further reforms in his kingdom and planned layout of the new city of Nagpur and the kingdom prospered under him.
 He was a kind ruler who loved his people and extended his territory considerably to the east of the river Wainganga.